zarf-dev/proposals/0019-refactor-image-operations/README.md

 bogged down.
 -->

-This ZEP will change Zarf internals and not effect user experience.
+This ZEP proposes a technical refactoring and does not change the users flow.

 ### Risks and Mitigations